 An employee Works on Friday or off-day

-If circumstances require the employee to work on Friday or his off day he must be granted either another day off or receive a basic salary also 50% as over-time.
+If circumstances require the employee to work on Friday or his off day.
+The company should grant either another day off or pays a basic salary plus 50% over normal working hrs.

-If you did 12hrs OT on you off day then the company will pay according to this formula.
+If you did 12hrs OT on your off day then the company will pay according to this formula.

 2600 X12/365/8 X 12 X 1.5 = 192 (12hrs OT payment).